 Chicken buses are actually decommissioned school buses that have been repainted and refurbished to use to get locals all around Nicaragua.
 They are very inexpensive to take and don’t really have regular schedules; sometimes the drivers will let people off wherever they ask, which can make the schedule and timing a little unpredictable.

 Microbuses are similar to Chicken Buses but don’t make as many stops.
-They are also not recycled school buses.
+They are also recycled school buses.
 Both of these types of buses leave once the bus is full, making their schedule a little unpredictable.
+However, you can typically find a little paper schedule taped on the inside of the bus.

 You can also get to other countries via bus rather than flying.
 For that, you’ll be better set taking a shuttle to Costa Rica, rather than a bunch of connecting Chicken Buses.
 Check out Tica Bus, TransNica, Nicabus/Platinum and Central Line for international trips out of and into Nicaragua.